puzzle/ops-techlab-rancher/labs/41_backup.md

 ```
 rke up --config ./rancher-cluster.yml
 ```
 Rancher does now create a etcd snapshot every 6 hours and saves it locally in the following directory: `/opt/rke/etcd-snapshots/`.
 From there you can use your existing backup solution.
-You can also configure Rancher to upload the etcd snapshots directly to an S3 Bucket.
+You can also configure Rancher to upload the etcd snapshots directly to a S3 Bucket.

 ## One-Time Snapshots